mhaugrud/msumcspy/_sources/Debugging/HowtoAvoidDebugging.rst

    final_time = current_time + wait_time
    print(final_time)
-   # define string concatenation on the following line (answer below)
    #

 Hmm, when you run this example you see that something unexpected has happened.
 You would not realize this was an error unless you first knew what the program was supposed to do.